nanomosfet/blog/README.md

 ## How to set this site up for your self

 1. Install the following tools
-  1. *standard* Google Cloud SDK for Python
+  1. Standard Google Cloud SDK for Python
   2. Python
   3. Jinja2
 2. From the blog directory - i.e., where the app.yaml file is located run `dev_appserver.py app.yaml`.